-You can see how this browser works on an example directory of tables as described in Appendix A.6.12.
+You can see how this browser works on an example directory of tables as described in Appendix A.6.13.

-Note that this window requires certain optional components of the TOPCAT installation, and will not be available if you have the topcat-lite configuration.
+Note that this window requires certain optional components of the TOPCAT installation, and may not always be available.

 A.6.3.1 Navigation